7 Sights in Remagen, Germany (with Map and Images)

 Show sight on map

-The Catholic Chapel of the Immaculate Conception in Rolandswerth, a district of the city of Remagen in the Rhineland-Palatinate district of Ahrweiler, is a brick building from 1865.
-It is located on a steep slope above the railway line on the left bank of the Rhine between Brunnenstraße (entrance) and Marienhöhe street.
-Although Rolandswerth is not located in North Rhine-Westphalia, the chapel belongs to the Catholic parish of St. Martin and St. Severin, based in Bad Godesberg in the Bonn city deanery of the Archdiocese of Cologne.
+The Catholic Chapel of the Immaculate Conception in Rolandswerth, a district of the town of Remagen in the Rhineland-Palatinate district of Ahrweiler, is a brick building from 1865.
+It is located on a steep slope above the railway line on the left bank of the Rhine between Brunnenstraße (entrance) and Marienhöhe Street.
+Although Rolandswerth is not in North Rhine-Westphalia, the chapel belongs to the Catholic parish of St. Martin and St. Severin with its seat in Bad Godesberg in the Bonn city deanery of the Archdiocese of Cologne.

 Wikipedia: Katholische Kapelle (Rolandswerth) (DE)